-The muffler is mounted inside the genset housing and has a flanged outlet opening (Figure 3).
-It has a USDA (Forest Service) spark arrestor and meets RVIA EGS-1 construction requirements.
-The Outline Drawing (Page A-1) shows the dimensions of the exhaust flange and the locations of the tailpipe clearance holes.
+The muffler is mounted inside the genset housing.
+It

+has a USDA (Forest Service) spark arrestor and meets RVIA EGS-1 construction requirements.

+Figure 3-1 illustrates the flanged exhaust outlet and the clearance openings for rear and side tail pipe connections.
+See the Outline Drawing (Page A-2) for the dimensions of the exhaust outlet flange.